-Montserrat - Policing Reform & the Safeguarding Hub
+Montserrat - Policing Reform & the Safeguarding Unit

-Multi-year support to the FCDO and the Royal Montserrat Police Service (RMPS), delivering a complex change programme on a small-island Overseas Territory.
+Multi-year support to the FCDO and the Royal Montserrat Police Service (RMPS), working in partnership on a complex change programme in an Overseas Territory.

 Challenge